 | Minimum fare | R25–R30 | R20–R25 |

 Exact rates vary by city and change periodically.
-Uber tends to be 15–25% more expensive for riders, which translates to higher gross earnings per trip for drivers.
+Uber is 15–25% more expensive for riders, which translates to higher gross earnings per trip for drivers.

-What this means in practice: a driver on Uber might get 25–35 rides in a 10-hour shift, while the same driver on Bolt might get 15–22.
-More rides = more total earnings, even if the per-ride commission is higher.
+What this means in practice: a driver on Uber gets 25–35 rides in a 10-hour shift, while the same driver on Bolt gets 15–22.
+More rides = more total earnings, even with the higher per-ride commission.

-For drivers who strategise around surge, Uber can be significantly more lucrative during peak periods.
+For drivers who strategise around surge, Uber delivers significantly more revenue during peak periods.

 | Metric | Uber | Bolt |